cleemesser/python-edf/README.rst

 Change list
 -----------
+2024-12-16 0.86 series with switch to memory views, numpy 2.0 compatibilty + packaging
+           This version passes tests but with the switch is more a beta

 2020-05-11 0.82 fix missing edf.pxi file in MANIFEST.in
 2020-05-11 0.81 transition to github given sunsetting of mercurial support on bithbucket 2018-10-08 created mirror of code on github at https://github.com/cleemesser/python-edf